staubibr/arslab-web/app-gis/readme.md

 ## TODO:
+- Fix bug when loading multiple simulations
-- See if mapOnClick works on multiple layers (need more data to try this)
+- See if mapOnClick works on multiple layers
 - Address the .gpkg to .geojson issue
 - Clean up UI
 - Refactor code
-- Interpret simulation types (pandemic, flood, fire, etc.)
+- Incorporate library of models
 - Fix the GeoCoder so it doesn't add itself as a layer
 - Introduce spatial analysis tools
 - Let users choose what their simulation object will contain